finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **get_shared_item**
 > WorkspaceItem get_shared_item(workspace_name, item_name, as_at=as_at)

-[EARLY ACCESS] GetSharedItem: Get a single shared workspace item.
+[EXPERIMENTAL] GetSharedItem: Get a single shared workspace item.

 Get a single shared workspace item.